SanneVanDonink/Workshop_GitHub/README.md

 # Workshop_GitHub
-This is for an exercise
+This is for an exercise and this has to be added